-The appeals process is time consuming and it takes several months to navigate each step.
+The appeals process is time-consuming, and it takes several months to navigate each step.
 You may have to wait years for your claim to finally receive approval, although your disability prevents you from working throughout this time.
 This can be an extremely stressful time.
-Having a disability attorney on your side may help you keep fighting for the benefits you deserve.
+Having a Disability attorney on your side may help you keep fighting for the benefits you deserve.

+A legal representative can ensure that your rights are protected and that you are kept informed about what is happening with your claim.
 The appeals process can seem like a waiting game.
-It can take over a year and includes a hearing in front of an administrative law judge.
-If this is not successful, we will continue with the appeals process until you receive the benefits you deserve.
+It can take over a year and include a hearing in front of an Administrative Law Judge (ALJ).
+If this is not successful, we will review whether additional appeals would be beneficial in your case.

-How will I receive my Social Security Disability Insurance (SSDI) back pay?
+How Will I Receive My Social Security Disability Insurance (SSDI) Back Pay?

 SSDI back pay comes as a lump sum payment.
 The SSA issues this payment separately from your regular monthly deposit.

 For example, imagine you suffered a back injury that left you unable to work last March, but you did not file for SSDI until December.
 Once you receive approval, you may also qualify for retroactive benefits to cover the months between September and December.

-There is a five-month waiting period for SSDI benefits, meaning even if you receive approval the month after you apply you will not be eligible to receive benefits until five months after the date your disability first occurred.
+There is a five-month waiting period for SSDI benefits, meaning even if you receive approval the month after you apply, you will not be eligible to receive benefits until five months after the date your disability first occurred.
 If you have to file an appeal or qualify for retroactive benefits, this may not prevent you from receiving monthly benefits as soon as you gain approval.
 It will, however, reduce your retroactive or back pay by five months’ worth of payments.

-For example, earlier we mentioned a situation where your debilitating injury occurred in March but you did not apply for benefits until December.
+For example, earlier, we mentioned a situation where your debilitating injury occurred in March, but you did not apply for benefits until December.
 In this case, your retroactive back pay would cover only September through December.
 The first five months of the period would count as your waiting period.

-How will I receive Supplemental Security Income (SSI) back pay?
+How Will I Receive Supplemental Security Income (SSI) Back Pay?

 There is no waiting period for SSI, so your benefits begin the month after your claim gains initial approval or you win your appeal.
 Your back pay will cover the months between your application date and the date you received approval.